 Rycote is an industry leader in microphone shock mounts:

-The Rycote USM (link to check the price on Amazon) is an excellent shock mount for both large and small studio microphones.
-It provides superb mechanical isolation, steady positioning, and has adjustable feet in order to properly fit a wide range of microphone sizes.
+The Rycote USM is an excellent shock mount for both large and small studio microphones.
+It provides superb mechanical isolation, steady positioning, and adjustable feet to fit a wide range of microphone sizes properly.

-The Rycote INV-7 (link to check the price on Amazon) is an excellent shock mount for shotgun/boom microphones.
-It is durable and provides superb mechanical isolation which is particularly needed when holding a microphone at the end of a boom pole.
+The Rycote INV-7 is an excellent shock mount for shotgun/boom microphones.
+It is durable and provides superb mechanical isolation, which is particularly needed when holding a microphone at the end of a boom pole.